+ONLINE JOURNAL

-ONLINE JOURNAL GOALS & PARTNERSHIPS ACTIVITIES FINANCIAL CONTRIBUTIONS SAVE FORM REPORT FAQ LOGOUT
+PARTNERSHIPS ACTIVITIES FINANCIAL CONTRIBUTIONS REPORT FAQ LOGOUT

-Before you know how to use the Online Journal, you will still need to track of your volunteers, participants, areas of focus and funding partners for your ongoing programs with this Project tracker.
-This tool can not only help you capture this type of information, it can also assist you in planning an activity or event.
+Chances are, before you learn how to use the Online Journal, you will still need to keep track of your volunteers, participants, areas of focus, and funding partners for your ongoing programs.
+You can do so with this Project Tracker.
+This tool not only can help you capture this type of information, it can also assist you in planning an activity or event.

-An online training session, login access and support to the Online Journal is provided by the PRT.
-When you first login to the Online Journal, you can start by reviewing the FAQ page that includes a 10-minute video about the tool.
+An online training session, login access, and support to the Online Journal is provided by the PRT.
+When you first log into the Online Journal, you can start by reviewing the FAQ page that includes a 10-minute video about the tool.

-The Online Journal Report is submitted by the CDA to your principal(s), the school board, the PRT.
+The Online Journal Report is submitted by the CDA to the principal(s), the school board rep, and the PRT.
 The final June report is sent to the Ministry of Education, who funds the CLC Initiative.

 Reports from the Online Journal are due: Nov.
-25th, 2022, Feb.
-24, 2023, June 9th, 2023
+24th, 2023, Feb.
+23, 2024, June 14th, 2024